-DET AILS Xu Cheng Qiu Xu Jun Yan Tang Feng Liu De Ming (i) Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
-No No No No (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of :- (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No No No No (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No No No
+DETAILS Lim Heng Chong Benny Xu Chun Hua Koh Choon Kong Tong Yiping Liang Cheng (i) Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
+No No No No No (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of:- (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or No No No No No (ii) any entity No No No No No (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No No No No

-DETAILS Xu Cheng Qiu Xu Jun Yan Tang Feng Liu De Ming (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; or No No No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?
-No No No No (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
-No No No No
+DETAILS Lim Heng Chong Xu Chun Hua Koh Choon Kong Tong Yiping Liang Cheng 217,1123 Benny Ad cirdii i ida non encon nong 101.8 1.61.8 (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust?
+No No No No No (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No No He was an Independent Director of Oriental Group Ltd, for which the company and its former directors and its former group financial controller were the subject of a reprimand from the SGX on 29 June 2018, as SGX said the company's former board and audit committee failed to take the necessary steps to ensure adequacy of the group's internal controls.
+No No